 Consider a case where you were riding around the roundabout in the left lane.
-You intend to carry on round the roundabout to the next exit but do not signal to the right.
+You intend to continue round the roundabout to the next exit but do not signal to the right.
 Another driver exists across your path because they believe you were exiting too.
 In this scenario, you could be partially to blame because of the lack of hand signals.
 The other driver could also be partially to blame because they didn’t give you enough space to continue round.
-Therefore, your solicitor and their insurer would work out what percentage of the blame is applicable to each party.
-Once decided, the compensation would be calculated and then reduced accordingly.
+Therefore, your solicitor and their insurer would work out what percentage of the blame applies to each party.
+Once decided, the compensation for a cycling accident on a roundabout would be calculated and then reduced accordingly.

 What Should I Do If I Have A Cycle Accident At A Roundabout?

-When making a claim for any type of road traffic accident, you’ll need evidence to support your case.
+When claiming any type of road traffic accident, you’ll need evidence to support your case.
 It needs to show: